Last updated: 7 July 2023

-We may be able to help you if you:
+We may be able to help if you:

 - are aged 16 or over

-- have been continuously resident in Waltham Forest for the previous six months, unless you are fleeing domestic violence or leaving an institution
+- live in Waltham Forest unless you are fleeing domestic violence or leaving an institution

 - have not been housed in Waltham Forest by another local authority